Taberdga, Algeria

 Taberdga is an ancient town in the Aurès Mountains of northeast Algeria.
 Situated on the edge of a steep cliff, the town's well-preserved ruins include a mosque and other traditional stone architecture in the Berber tradition.
 The town was written about by M.W.
-Hilton-Simpson, a traveler, collector and ethnographer who travelled extensively in North and Central Africa in the early part of the twentieth century.
+Hilton-Simpson, a traveler, collector and ethnographer who traveled extensively in North and Central Africa in the early part of the twentieth century.